PavanRangani/docs/docs/prd/tax/tax-components.md

 ### Enable Components Track

 - Can be set Enabled from Disable anytime
-- When enabled, system will auto create components based on last year
+- When enabled, system will auto create components based on last year as per [this](#auto-create-component-based-on-last-year)

 ## Master of Form wise section and documents